blocksds/sdk/docs/content/_index.md

 <div class="hx:mb-12">
 {{< hextra/hero-subtitle >}}
-Create your own applications and games &nbsp;<br class="hx:sm:block hx:hidden" />
+Create your own applications and games&nbsp;<br class="hx:sm:block hx:hidden" />
 for the Nintendo DS and DSi in C and C++.
 {{< /hextra/hero-subtitle >}}
 </div>